 As a mentee, you are expected to:

 - Work with your mentor to define and achieve your goals

 - Participate and commit to do your best in the program

 - Respect the time and commitment that your mentor has provided

-- We provide a set of guidelines for mentee.
+We provide a set of guidelines for mentees.

 IxDA is committed to creating a safe and respectful community that is free of harassment.
 We expect all participants to follow the IxDA Global Code of Conduct policy.

 In addition, the IXDA Sydney volunteers do all that we can to make this Mentoring Program to be a safe and welcoming environment for everyone.
 Hence, we expect all participants to follow the Mentoring Programme Code of Conduct as outlined on our website.